 true route ish?

 After losing his family at the age of three, Gekkamaru was adopted by the heroine’s parents along with his younger brother Kuroyuki.
-Gekkamaru was assigned to be Enju’s trusted bodyguard when they were young and has proven his loyalty and devotion through time by sticking to his role as Enju’s protector.
+Gekkamaru was assigned as Enju’s trusted bodyguard when they were young and has proven his loyalty and devotion through time by sticking to his role as Enju’s protector.
 He is wholeheartedly committed to his master (Enju) to a point where he becomes too overprotective of her.

 So after going through all kinds of heaps and hooplas of playing

-and suffering each of the character routes in the game, Im finally down on my last one, Gekkamaru.
+and suffering each of the character routes in the game, I’m finally down on my last one, Gekkamaru.
 I know you can just play his route whenever but I chose to do his story last for the experience. ohoho!

 …and I have no regrets!😭 Gekkamaru’s route started with pure dramatic fluff as expected.
 It was just so precious and endearing to see how far this man would go for the sake of the heroine.
 His loyalty and dedication for Enju was such a pure bliss that it even pains me to see him doing too much😭.
 His route was a combination of action, romance, a side of humor and a whole lot of drama as he and the heroine struggled to survive by each other’s side.
 I thought to myself, “This story couldn’t get any better or worse, could it?” but then angst hits the fan through plot twists after plot twists (during the last chapters) and this was where the story really picked up.
-I was at lost for words.
+I was at loss for words.
 I felt really sad, angry and confused.
-His route put me through a tidal wave of emotions, I had to pause the game for a while, sit in a corner to get my head straight and my breathing in check! lmao!
+His route put me through a tidal wave of emotions, I had to pause the game for a while, sit in a corner to get my head straight, and my breathing in check! lmao!
 Gekkamaru’s route is like a slow burn, heart-rending gut punch and I absolutely loved it.